SergioCrisostomo/node-audio-server/Readme.md

 - [x] generate playlists with different bitrates from WAV files
 - [x] middleware to serve audio chunks
 - [ ] client side player with basic functionality
   - [ ] enable seek
   - [ ] use different bitrates depending on network performance
+  - [ ] audio play tracking and more DRM analytics
 - [ ] enable encryption in server-client audio data

 ## How to contribute: